TABLE OF CONTENTS

 No probate proceedings are required in the event of acceptance of the inheritance pure and simple.
 In this case the heirs and legatees wind up and share out the inheritance by mutual agreement, with no obligation to open proceedings involving a notary or court.

-If the inheritance is not contested, civil-law notaries, register offices and land registries are competent, with no territorial jurisdiction.
+If the inheritance is not contested, civil-law notaries, registry offices and land registries are competent, with no territorial jurisdiction.
 Interested parties may therefore carry out the acts in the institution of their choice, without territorial restrictions.

 5.2 to receive a declaration of waiver or acceptance of the succession?